OpenStreetMapSpeeds/schema/README.md

 # OpenStreetMapSpeeds Schema

-This repository houses both a discription and outline of the JSON schema for the data artifact the conflation repository produces as well as the latest version of the artifact itself.
+This repository houses both a description and outline of the JSON schema for the data artifact the conflation repository produces as well as the latest version of the artifact itself.

 ## Schema